h3xstream/waf-workshop/website/docs/03-lab.md

 ??? success "Answer"

-    Union and select are english word that are too common to always be blocked.
+    "Union" and "select" are english words that are too common to always be blocked.

     You can confirm this behavior by requesting `index.php?genre=union`

-    ModSecurity is a combination of RegEx and analysis by libinjection.
+    ModSecurity is a combination of RegEx and context analysis by libinjection.
 Looking at the log you will be able to see which rule is triggered.

 ## Log Troubleshooting

-The log are pretty verbose because they attach complete request.
+The log is pretty verbose because they attach complete requests.

 Here is a Regex rule that matched:
 ```